Notes for students interested in pursuing a graduate school in economics or a related field:

 Graduate training for a PhD in economics requires much more mathematical sophistication than undergraduate economics does.
 Multivariable calculus (Math 150), linear algebra (Math 250) and real analysis (Math 350) are essential.
 Other math, statistics, or computer science courses may also be useful as preparation for certain fields in economics.
 In general, good grades in math classes will boost your chances of getting into a top Economics PhD program, and will make it easier to understand what your professors are talking about and to survive once you get there.
 To get an idea of what economics research is all about (and to get to know a faculty member well), you should consider writing a senior honors thesis.

 Where should you apply?
 There are several rankings available on the web, and these can give you a rough idea of reputations of various departments.
 Most departments are stronger in some fields than in others — talk to a professor in the field you are interested in for more specific suggestions on where to apply.

 Getting a PhD in Economics, a book by Stuart J. Hillmon, is probably well worth reading if you’re thinking of devoting your life to this.

 The very entertaining Noah Smith (economist, blogger, and columnist for Bloomberg) makes a case for getting an economics PhD in his blog post “If you Get a PhD, get an Economics PhD.”
 Smith and Miles Kimball of the University of Michigan follow up on that with their “complete guide to getting into an economics PhD program.”
 Jeff Smith of the University of Michigan follows up with some good additional advice in a post here.
-Bruce Bartlett, commentator for the New York Times, follows up with advice on how to pursue a career related to economics or public policy without getting a PhD in economics here.
+Bruce Bartlett, a commentator for the New York Times, gives advice on how to pursue a career related to economics or public policy without getting a PhD in economics here.
 “Considering Graduate School in Economics?” by Bill Craighead of Wesleyan University is also quite informative.